Need to talk? Call 1800 882 436.

 • Tell your child you are proud of them for moving into a bed.

-Some children will keep getting out of bed.
+Some children will keep getting out of bed after being tucked in at night.
 Gently tell them to go back to bed and leave the room.
 You might need to do this several times until your child settles down.

 Learn more here about the development and quality assurance of healthdirect content.